amytrinh334/league-of-legends-analysis/README.md

 ## Data Cleaning

 Before analyzing the data, we took several steps to clean the dataset.
 First, we filtered out the columns to only keep the match statistics that were relevant to our hypothesis testing and predictive model (kept columns are given descriptions in the table above).
 We then filtered out the data to only include team statistics instead of individual player statistics, since we wanted to focus on the entire team's match data and results.
-We then created renamed the team's kills columns to `total_kill` for easy understanding, and also curated a new column named `total_monster_objectives` which is the sum of the teams total dragons, heralds, void gribs, and baron kills.
-We decided to not drop any missing values for now, as we will peform some missingness dependency tests later on.
+We then created renamed the team's kills columns to `total_kill` for easy understanding, and also curated a new column named `total_monster_objectives` which is the sum of the teams total dragons, heralds, void grubs, and baron kills.
+We decided to not drop any missing values for now, as we will perform some missingness dependency tests later on.
 After cleaning the dataset, we ended up with a total of 20076 rows and 25 columns.

 Below is the head of our our cleaned data: